mgierada/mgierada/README.md

 ### Hi! 👋

 I am a remote software engineer, CEO of **MGTech - IT and Software Solutions**, CTO and cofounder of **oMG Technologies**.
-Currently, I am closly collaborating with Sofomo (Poland) and a number of tech companies from the silicon valley and other parts of the world.
+I am closly collaborating with Sofomo (Poland) and a number of tech companies from the silicon valley and other parts of the world.

 Recent client:
  - [Sandia National Laboratories](https://www.google.com/search?client=safari&rls=en&q=Sandia+National+Laboratories&ie=UTF-8&oe=UTF-8)